testdrivenio/flask-docker-traefik/draft.md

 Assuming you configured a compute instance and set up a free domain, you're now ready to set up Traefik in production mode.

-Start by adding a production version of the Traefik config to a file called *traefik.prod.toml*:
+Start by adding a production version of the Traefik config to *traefik.prod.toml*:

 ```toml
 [entryPoints]